eManPrague/frui.ts/TROUBLE.md

  - Check `yarn.lock` for multiple versions of the package (look for `@types/react@` text).
 You will need to unify the referenced versions either manually, or you can try `npx yarn-deduplicate yarn.lock`

+## Runtime Warning: Cannot update a component (`Observer`) while rendering a different component (`Observer`)...otherProps

+You are probably binding a two-way control to an entity that is NOT observable.
+The current version of Frui.ts tries to create the observable target property for you.
+Since this happens during a view render, you get the weird warning.